Boiler Servicing: What is a boiler service & how much does it cost?

 What is a boiler service?

 A Gas Safe engineer will visit your home and conduct various tests on your boiler to make sure that it’s functioning safely and effectively.
-A boiler service will usually include the following:
+A thorough boiler service checklist will usually include:

 - Boiler control checks (room thermostat etc.)